 The highly camouflaged Dusky Thrush foraging on the ground.

-We will seek out Brown Dipper in suitable areas of water at Karuizawa and at other such suitable areas during this tour (photo Richard Campey).
+We will seek out Brown Dipper in suitable areas of water at Karuizawa and at suitable areas during this tour (photo Richard Campey).

 Japanese Pygmy Woodpecker will be searched for in woodland areas.

 Day 12: Birding Karuizawa to Tokyo then overnight ferry from Tokyo to Miyake-Jima